stefanov-sm/pg_xmlspreadsheet/README.md

 # pg_xmlspreadsheet
-Export query results to Excel as XML spreadsheet format (SpreadsheetML)
+Export query results to Microsoft Excel format as XML spreadsheet format (SpreadsheetML)

-This function is an improvement of [pg_spreadsheetml](https://github.com/stefanov-sm/pg_spreadsheetml)
+This function is an improvement of [pg_spreadsheetml](https://github.com/stefanov-sm/pg_spreadsheetml).
+The prototype of the function is as follows:
 ```PGSQL
 FUNCTION pg_xmlspreadsheet(arg_query text, arg_parameters json DEFAULT '{}') RETURNS SETOF text
 ```